Social determinants of health: Life-course perspective

 Life-course approaches emphasize the accumulated effects of experience across the life span in understanding the maintenance of health and the onset of disease.
 The economic and social conditions – the social determinants of health – under which individuals live their lives have a cumulative effect upon the probability of developing any number of diseases, including heart disease and stroke.
 Studies into the childhood and adulthood antecedents of adult-onset diabetes show that adverse economic and social conditions across the life span predispose individuals to this disorder.

 Hertzman outlines three health effects that have relevance for a life-course perspective.
 Latent effects are biological or developmental early life experiences that influence health later in life.
 Low birth weight, for instance, is a reliable predictor of incidence of cardiovascular disease and adult-onset diabetes in later life.
 Nutritional deprivation during childhood has lasting health effects as well.

 Pathway effects are experiences that set individuals onto trajectories that influence health, well-being, and competence over the life course.
 As one example, children who enter school with delayed vocabulary are set upon a path that leads to lower educational expectations, poor employment prospects, and greater likelihood of illness and disease across the lifespan.
 Deprivation associated with poor-quality neighborhoods, schools, and housing sets children off on paths that are not conducive to health and well-being.

 Cumulative effects are the accumulation of advantage or disadvantage over time that manifests itself in poor health, in particular between women and men.
 These involve the combination of latent and pathways effects.
 Adopting a life-course perspective directs attention to how social determinants of health operate at every level of development – in utero, infancy, early childhood, childhood, adolescence, and adulthood – to both immediately influence health and influence it in the future.

 Improving health conditions worldwide

 Reducing the health gap requires that governments build systems that allow a healthy standard of living for every resident.

 Interventions

-Three common interventions for improving social determinant outcomes as identified by the WHO are education, social security and urban development.
-However, evaluation of interventions has been difficult due to the nature of the interventions, their impact and the fact that the interventions strongly affect children's health outcomes.
+Three common interventions for improving social determinant outcomes, as identified by the WHO, are education, social security, and urban development.
+However, evaluating interventions has been difficult due to their nature, their impact, and the strong effect they have on children's health outcomes.